 Depression is a malady of the human experience—one of a multitude of ways fallen creatures wrestle through living in a fallen world.
 Today, tomorrow, and Wednesday our blog posts are gleaned from my friend Dr. Bob Somerville of the Master’s College.
-The material provided here was first presented in a workshop at the annual conference of the National Association of Nouthetic Counselors last month.
+The material provided here was first presented in a workshop at the annual conference of the Association of Certified Biblical Counselors.

 Drawn from the Scriptures, particularly a biblical case study of Elijah in the book of 1 Kings, our guest will illustrate how a severe cause of depression may come about, explain how God ministered to His servant Elijah in his deep valley, and give us some suggested application projects for ourselves or those whom we counsel.

 Part 1: How Do You Develop A Severe Case of Depression?

 - Fear Men Rather Than God – Believe The Circumstances Rather Than God’s Promises (1 Kings 9:1-3).
 What happened?
 (1 Kings 18:17-18; 19:3-4; Mat 10:28-32).

 - Neglect The Place Of Your Duty (1 Kings 18:46; 19:3).
 He ran not for glory of God, not to help the people, but for his life.
 Hand of God was on him where he was (18:46).

 - Neglect Your Physical Needs (1 Kings 18:1-19:4).
 Elijah was mentally and physically exhausted while in the will of God.